msveshnikov/fx-trader-autocode/README.md

 -   Implement a responsive design for desktop and mobile devices
 -   Use a modular architecture for easy maintenance and scalability
 -   Implement lazy loading for improved performance
+-   Utilize custom hooks for reusable logic
+-   Implement error boundaries for robust error handling
+-   Use React Suspense for code-splitting and improved loading states
+-   Implement accessibility features (WCAG compliance)
+-   Optimize for SEO with React Helmet
+-   Use React.memo and useMemo for performance optimization
+-   Implement progressive web app (PWA) features